Pepipost support has been discontinued.

 For new sites, we strongly recommend SMTP.com or one of the other many transactional services we support.

-Are you looking for a tool that will not only improve email delivery, but also offers a straightforward setup?
-In this guide, we’ll show you how to reliably deliver WordPress emails using WP Mail SMTP’s Pepipost mailer.
+Are you looking for a tool that will not only improve email delivery but also offers a straightforward setup?
+This guide will show you how to reliably deliver WordPress emails using WP Mail SMTP’s Pepipost mailer.

 1. Configuring Your Pepipost Account